kairosity/mp3-snapathon/README.md

 that every now and then gmail decides that this is not ok, and rejects the access.
 This is a common issue that developers have found and it only applies sometimes.
 I have written a specific custom error code to tell users to try again later, if it does occur.

+## Forgotten Passwords

+If a user forgets their password there is currently no way for them to retrieve it, implementing email verification on registration and an email based forgotten password functionality is definitely a must for future updates.

+## Browse Dropdown on iOS

+Materialize dropdown has a bug that sometimes makes it difficult for users to select the correct dropdown option from select menus on new versions of iOS.
+This seems to be a common issue and they are working on a bugfix currently.
+It seems to work fine on Android.

 <br>

 #### __back to [contents](#table-of-contents)__